AdobeDocs/commerce-webapi/src/pages/rest/modules/inventory/index.md

 Disabling a custom source has the following effects:

-*  Magento ignores and does not list the source for shipment or order processing
+*  Commerce ignores and does not list the source for shipment or order processing
 *  Stocks do not access inventory quantities from the source for aggregated inventory totals
 *  Order shipments cannot be assigned to disabled locations.